eniraa/arcanum/README.md

 In my first attempt at a programming language, I made [boxscript](https://github.com/eniraa/boxscript-py), an esolang that exclusively used boxes as code, which resulted in it essentially being a less ergonomic version of brainfuck.
 The parsing was a mess, because the syntax was quite different from traditional programming language syntax, and also because I had to make it in the span of a single week with no prior experience or knowledge creating languages.

 This will be my second attempt at a programming language, and I'm hoping to make it a bit more useful.
 It will definitely be ambitious, but rather than having a week to complete it, I have no hard deadlines.
-This time, I'll do things right: using LLVM for its optimizations, using LALRPOP for parsing rather than hacky regexes, etcetera.
+This time, I'll do things right: actually learning how shit works instead of, y'know, hacking together a piece of junk.

 ## Usage